 Each of these organizations used Central America and Mexico to transport their drugs.
 The AUC dispatched drugs by land and air to different points in the Caribbean, Central America and Mexico.
 The FARC focused mostly on developing their own routes through Venezuela but also sought contacts in Mexico.
 The Norte del Valle Cartel, fortified the routes that are still the most utilized today, specifically the use of go-fast and fishing boats dispatched along the eastern Pacific coast.

-The end of the AUC and Norte del Valle, and the government’s success against the FARC has created another power vacuum.
+The end of the AUC and Norte del Valle, and the government's success against the FARC -- who have been in peace negotiations with the government since 2012 -- has created another power vacuum.
 Smaller organizations, most the remnants of the AUC and Norte del Valle, continue to vie for control over the fields, routes and embarkation points.
 Their relationship to their international partners is also shifting.
 Mexican cartels control the distribution, some of it directly from the source.

 The drug traffickers were not immune to kidnapping themselves.
 Drug trafficking groups regularly kidnapped rivals to scare or extort from them, politicians to make a political point and businessmen or company executives to obtain a ransom.
 To be sure, many of them had begun their criminal careers as kidnappers, including the heads of the Cali and Medellín Cartels.